 Georgia does not require a general statewide business license for landscaping companies, but you must obtain a business license from the municipality where your business is based.
 Furthermore, you will need specific state licenses if you plan to handle and distribute plants (Nursery Dealer’s License from the Georgia Department of Agriculture) or apply pesticides (Commercial Applicator License).
 Remember, E-Verify compliance is also mandatory for receiving any business or professional license in Georgia.
 Be sure to check with your city or county government for all local requirements!

-It can be tricky figuring out who regulates landscaping licenses in Georgia because oversight is spread across a few different entities.
+Oversight of landscaping businesses in Georgia is spread across a few different entities.
 At the local level, you'll need a business license from the municipality where your company is based, and potentially an occupational tax certificate.
-If your business deals with plant material, the Georgia Department of Agriculture steps in, requiring a Nursery Dealer's License.
+If your business deals with plant material, you are required to have a Nursery Dealer's License from the Georgia Department of Agriculture.
+Furthermore, if your business deals with landscape arcitecture, then you need a license from the Georgia State Board of Landscape Architects.
 Essentially, it’s a partnership between your local government and the state Department of Agriculture that keeps things regulated.

 For general landscaping and lawn care in Georgia, a state license for all services is usually not required.
 However, you will need a local business license from your city or county.
+Additionally, you will most likely want to form some sort of business structure, such as an LLC, which costs a total $150.